“Rejoice, Rejoice Emanuel has come to thee “O Israel.”

 It was necessary because fallen man is mired in sin, and there is no remission of sin without the shedding of blood,

 In order to show that this tiny babe in swaddling clothes came for a purpose, the manger and the cross must be seen together.

 He came to die for your sins, my sins, and for the sins of the whole world.

 The small infant’s hands that were later nailed to a rugged wooden cross are the hands that so often lovingly reach down and pick us up during the difficulties Of life

-Your best Christmas comes not from the gaily-wrapped presents under the Christmas tree, but from the One wrapped in swaddling clothes lying in a wooden manger in the town of Bethlehem, the One who’s birthday we celebrate.
+Your best Christmas comes not from the gaily-wrapped presents under the Christmas tree but from the One wrapped in swaddling clothes lying in a wooden manger in the town of Bethlehem, the One whose birthday we celebrate.

 2 Corinthians 2:15: "Thanks be to God for His indescribable gift."